KanakSo31/patientmfe/README.md

    			#### use :- git clone https://github.com/Bahmni/bahmni-microfrontend-reference.git

-##### 02. change to the directory name "bahmni-microfrontend-reference" (***cd bahmni-microfrontend-reference)
+##### 02. Change to the directory named "bahmni-microfrontend-reference" (***cd bahmni-microfrontend-reference)

-##### 03. In  bahmni-microfrontend-reference folder go to the "/src/entries". then create one directory there with any name you want.
+##### 03. In  bahmni-microfrontend-reference folder go to the "/src/entries", then create one directory there with any name you want.

-#### 04. Inside the directory you have created, create a file with any name with .jsx extension and inject the code from "./src/components/patientlist.js from patientmfe"
+#### 04. Inside the directory you have created, create a file with any name "xyz.jsx"  and inject the code from "./src/components/patientlist.js from patientmfe"

 #### 05. Install required dependencies ::: run :: --- " npm install "  if this refused to install enter " npm install --f "